carbon-design-system/carbon-website-archive/src/content/experimental/layout/layout.md

 ### Components

 Components can be sized like other boxes: either fixed or fluid, and often hybrid, with fixed height and fluid width.
-When interior space within a component is cramped, use the minor sizing scale:
+When interior space within a component is cramped, use the minor sizing scale; it includes minute increments needed to create appropriate spatial relationships for detail-level designs.

-It includes minute increments needed to create appropriate spacial relationships for detail-level designs.
-This scale is applied and used within all Carbon components.
+The minor sizing scale is applied and used within all of our components:

 | Token            | rem   | px  | Example                                       |